Cataracts are responsible for almost half of the cases of visual impairment in the world. Millions of Americans have this vision-threatening disease.

 We may prescribe eyeglasses or contact lenses with stronger lens powers to help you see better.
 It’s also a must that you have adequate lighting in your home to ensure your safety.
 If the cataracts are causing significant restrictions on your eyesight, we may recommend removing them through surgery.
 Rest assured we’ll explain everything you need to know in detail and help you prepare for the procedure.

 For more information about cataract development, get in touch with us by calling one of our locations.
 You may also fill out our contact form to schedule an appointment.
-We proudly serve Virginia families in Alexandria, Arlington, Falls Church and Reston.
+We proudly serve Virginia families in Alexandria, Crystal City, Clarendon, Falls Church and Reston.